Jim WomackChief Executive Officer

 Jim has years of experience in developing, implementing, and providing oversight of innovative and outside-of-the-box programs.
 This mindset can be traced to growing up on the high plains of Colorado, where his first job was driving a tractor at the age of 4 years old on the family farm/ranch.
 His dad’s hired hands had taken off, and broom-corn crops had to be brought in.
 So his dad developed a rigging system to secure Jim to the tractor seat, and showed Jim how to engage and disengage the clutch to make the tractor move; broom-corn could then be thrown on the sled behind the tractor as it went.
 His mother was not a big fan of this when she found out.
 But his granddad was; shortly thereafter he showed Jim how to drive his pickup in a straight line in first gear so that his grandfather could throw fence posts out of the back.

-Jim currently serves on the Texas Council on Family Violence Board of Directors and the Panhandle Area Health Education Center Advisory Committee.
-He was a founding board member of the Randall County Prisoner Re-Entry and Education Program, and also served on the Regence Health Network Board of Directors.
-He has served on many other boards and advisory committees and volunteers for many non-profit causes.
+Jim currently serves on the City of Amarillo Continuum of Care Board of DIrectors and the Panhandle Area Health Education Center Advisory Committee.
+He previously served on the Texas Council on Family Violence Board of Directors in Austin, and was a founding board member of the Randall County Prisoner Re-Entry and Education Program.
+Jim has served on many other boards and advisory committees, and volunteers for many non-profit causes.